xXleowXx/gitlab-charts/doc/charts/globals.md

 ---
 stage: Enablement
 group: Distribution
-info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Configure Charts using Globals
+# Configure Charts using Globals **(FREE SELF)**

 To reduce configuration duplication when installing our wrapper Helm chart, several configuration settings are available to be set in the `global` section of `values.yaml`.